zubinchopra/portaldocs/portal-sdk/generated/top-blades-frameblades.md

 ```

-Create the `ViewModel`, as in the code located at  `<dir>/Client/V2/Blades/FrameBlade/SampleFrameBlade.ts` and in the following example.
+Create the `ViewModel` that connects to the `html`, as in the code located at  `<dir>/Client/V2/Blades/FrameBlade/SampleFrameBlade.ts` and in the following example.

 ```typescript